 Workload Expectations for Career Instructional Faculty

 The primary workload areas for Career instructional faculty (CIF) in the COE are: (a) Teaching / Supervision and (b) Service.
 Possible additional workload areas are: (c) Research, and (d) Administration.
-Career research faculty in the unit will have their workload expectations defined in a job description specific to their position.
-This job description will be updated as duties change if necessary.
+Career research faculty in the unit will have their workload expectations defined in a position description specific to their position.
+This position description will be updated as duties change if necessary.

 In general, full-time CIF will spend approximately 80% of their effort on teaching and/or supervision, and 20% on service during an academic year.
 For part-time CIF, FTE will be pro-rated to include service (for example, .50 FTE = .40 teaching/supervision and .10 service).
 Exceptions will be implemented for those CIF whose responsibilities include research and/or administration activities.
 Assignment of professional responsibilities shall reflect a realistic balance of duties consistent with criteria for annual review and promotion review.